redkite-labs/redkitecms-docs/book/change-theme.rst

 .. image:: //bundles/alphalemonwebsite/media/change_theme/img_06.jpg

-Obviously images don't fit, so I should redefine them, but this is not the pourpose of this tutorial.
+Obviously images don't fit, so I should redefine them, but this is not the purpose of this tutorial.

-Now I select again the same slot: the **screenshot_box** changed its color to a light gray to indicate that the slot has been used.
+Now I select again the same slot: the **screenshot_box** changed its colour to a light gray to indicate that the slot has been used.
 You can click on the slot to restore the previous contents and click the **Undo** button to call back the saved content.